-This policy is valid as of June 2017.
+The following page sets out a number of important points about using The DADventurer, including disclosure, cookies and personal data.
 Please read the below carefully to ensure that you fully understand and accept it.
 Your acceptance is deemed to occur upon your first use of this blog.
-If you do not accept and agree to the below, then please stop using the blog immediately.
+If you do not accept and agree to the below, then please be advised to stop using the blog immediately.
+This policy is valid as of 1st July 2014 and was last updated on 26th April 2018.

 I know not everyone trusts sponsored content.
 But, for me, it’s a bit like opening a magazine and seeing an advert for a company or noticing a product being strategically placed in direct view of the camera on a TV show.
 Companies want to promote what they do.
 Brands are always looking for ways to reach customers and the whole world of blogging, vlogging and social influencing has opened up new ways of doing this.

 Why am I telling you this?
-Well, I want to be transparent, open and honest, whilst adhering to ASA guidelines.
+Well, I want to be transparent, open and honest, whilst adhering to CAP and ASA guidelines (such as here and here).
 If I’ve been commissioned to write something or given a product in exchange for a review, then I want you guys to know this.
 I do this by writing a disclosure statement at the bottom of the post saying something like ‘this is a commissioned post written in collaboration with Brand X’ or ‘product Y was sent to me with the purpose of writing an honest review in exchange’.
+I also include a ‘commissioned post’ badge at the top of a post when it is paid.
+(Please note, old posts will still have disclosure, but the wording may be different.)

 Let me just stress though that I don’t put anything on the blog that I don’t want on there.
 I don’t accept guest posts as I don’t want someone else’s words tainting mine on my own blog.
 Similarly, I’m not going to work with a brand that I don’t like and I’m not going to say something that I don’t believe.
 If I’m asked to promote a campaign that I don’t care about, then I’ll pass.
 If I don’t like a part of a product, I’ll mention that.
 Brands are paying for my time, effort, words and to appear on my blog – they are not paying to get me to say what they want.